-At our Special Meeting of Shareholders in lieu of the 2012 Annual Meeting, 97% of the votes cast on the say-on-pay proposal were in favor of the approval of the compensation of our named executive officers, with only 3% voting against.
+At our Special Meeting of Shareholders in lieu of the 2013 Annual Meeting, approximately 99% of the votes cast on the say-on-pay proposal were in favor of the approval of the compensation of our named executive officers, with only 1% of the votes cast against such proposal.
 The Compensation/Stock Option Committee believes that this shareholder vote endorses the compensation philosophy of our company, and the Compensation/Stock Option Committee did not make any changes to our executive compensation program as a result of the say-on-pay vote by our shareholders.
-We intend to conduct an advisory vote on the compensation of our named executive officers on an annual basis until the next advisory vote on the frequency of such say-on-pay proposals.
+We have conducted an advisory vote on the compensation of our named executive officers on an annual basis since the last advisory vote on the frequency of such say-on-pay proposals in 2011.

-2012 Business Results
+2013 Business Results

-Cognex reported record revenue for the third consecutive year.
-We were highly profitable while making significant investments in product development and our sales channel to drive long-term growth.
-We brought new products to market.
-And we broadened our global footprint in high-potential geographies for machine vision.
+Cognex reported record revenue for the fourth consecutive year.
+Revenue was a record \$354 million in 2013, a 9% increase over the \$324 million we reported for the prior year.
+We were highly profitable with record net income of \$74 million, which represented 21% of annual revenue even with the significant investments we made in product development and our sales channel to drive long-term growth.
+We brought new products to market, and we broadened our global footprint in high-potential geographies for machine vision.
+We were pleased with these achievements in 2013.